nnabueze/klerna/README.md

 Note:
 - Remote backend is not enable in terraform
 - You have to the ECR repository url with in the variable.tf file before deploying the actually application.
+- Automatic testing and automatic deploy is not implemented